Follow me on Twitter!

 In your tasks and activities, instead of pressuring yourself to be perfect every step of the way, see who you are and what you do as a work in progress, with flexibility for adjustments and refinement.
 Often times, it’s important and healthy to simply say that something you have done is “sufficient,” “acceptable,” “satisfactory,” or “a step in the right direction,” and move on without ruminating over imperfections.
 It’s helpful to let others know that this is your approach as well, to free yourself from the pressure (and trap) of having to appear perfect.
 Use terms such as “brainstorm,” “experiment,” “work in progress,” or “refinement process,” when describing your endeavors.
 There’s power in being flexible.
 The rigid is more breakable.

 This does not mean that one shouldn’t aim for excellence, especially in areas of your greater purpose.
 There’s a big difference between excellence and perfection.
-People who strive for excellence (such as Steve Jobs) are motivated by passion.
+People who strive for excellence (such as Steve Jobs and Michael Jordan) are motivated by passion.
 They see trial and error as a crucial guide – a fundamental component of constant improvement and refinement.

 “Sometimes when you innovate, you make mistakes.
 It is best to admit them quickly, and get on with improving your other innovations.”